hansbuehler/cdxbasics/README.md

 ## dynaplot

 Tools for dynamic (animated) plotting in Jupyer/IPython.
-The aim of the toolkit is making it easy to develop visualization with <tt>matplotlib</tt> which dynamically updates, for example during training with machine learing kits such as <tt>tensorflow</tt>.
-This has been tested with Anaconda's JupyterHub and <tt>%matplotlib inline</tt>.
+The aim of the toolkit is making it easy to develop visualization with `matplotlib` which dynamically updates, for example during training with machine learing kits such as `tensorflow`.
+This has been tested with Anaconda's JupyterHub and `%matplotlib inline`.

 Some users reported that the package does not work in some versions of Jupyter.
-In this case, please try <tt>fig.render( "canvas" )</tt>.
+In this case, please try setting `dynaplot.DynamicFig.MODE = 'canvas'`.
 I appreciate if you let me know whether this resolved the problem.

 #### Animated Matplotlib in Jupyter